 By 2014 I had enough.
 I ventured into the relatively unknown world of fee-for-service healthcare.
 In that world, I now have an opportunity to apply the skills I learned in my doctoral and postdoctoral training, while working with clients one-on-one.
 Quickly, I saw that clients were getting better a lot faster, just as I had anticipated.

 As an illustration of my point, consider the average number of visits to a traditional physical therapy clinic for the treatment of any single joint dysfunction of 18-20.
 With a $50 co-payment due at the time of service and 20% co-insurance due within 30 days of service, a patient is looking at an estimated per visit cost of $80 or $2,200 in total per incident.

-For $2,200 in aggregate, the typical patient spends roughly 15 minutes with a PT and the remaining time with an aide or assistant (remember, insurance rewards PTs that see more patients at one time).
+For $2,200 in aggregate, the typical patient spends roughly 15 minutes with a Physical Therapist and the remaining time with an aide or assistant (remember, insurance rewards PTs that see more patients at one time).
 In the fee for service setting, the average number of visits for a single joint incident is 4-6, at an estimated rate of $600 total.
 Under this paradigm, the cash-based provider is rewarded for people that get better.
 So, while the idea of spending money up front is scary, the long-term return on investment is much greater because of the quality and delivery of care.
 Treatment this way is also more efficient, often requiring one visit per week as opposed to 2-3 visits per week in the traditional setting.

 About the author: